Academic Rules and Practices

 To preserve anonymity in examination grading, students are assigned an examination number.
 The examination number is to be used on every midterm and final examination or final paper in lieu of the student's name.
 Students can locate their examination number by logging in to the TLS Portal under Important Links - ExamID.
 Students must maintain the confidentiality of their assigned numbers.
 New confidential examination numbers are issued once per academic year.

 Courses requiring the professor to interact extensively with students' written work, such as Legal Research and Writing and certain writing-intensive elective courses, do not require complete anonymity in grading.
 These courses require the professor to interact with students in person or via Zoom to give feedback on written assignments.
-Students should refer to the course syllabus to determine whether the course is not graded anonymously.
+Students should refer to the course syllabus to determine whether the course is graded anonymously.

 Students should not include their name on assignments or scantrons unless specifically instructed to do so.
 Students that include their name or other personal identifying information on their assignment submissions forfeit their anonymity.